gzweigle/open-hybrid-piano/design/hps_cny70/hps_cny70.md

 ![alt text](hps_cny70.jpg)

 The R1, R2, and RV values are in the HPS bill of materials.
 Also in the bill of materials is the REF integrated circuit component (unless integrated with the ADC).
 The information below explains how values are selected.
-Additional resources are the CNY-70 data sheet [1] and application guide [2].
+Additional resources are the CNY70 data sheet [1] and application guide [2].
 See end of this file for the full names of those documents.

+Resistor RV is optional and in most cases is not needed.

 ## Definitions

 ### HPS Components
-* CNY-70 = Optical sensor.
+* CNY70 = Optical sensor.
 * ADC = Analog to Digital Converter.
 * REF = Something generating the ADC reference voltage.
 This is an external integrated circuit or it is included with the ADC.
 * SURFACE = Reflective surface such as a hammer shank or the damper location at back of a piano key.
 * R1 = Resistor to set forward current IF.
-* RV = Optional adjustable resistor to compensate for variation from one CNY-70 to another CNY-70.
-See this video for an explanation of the CNY-70 variation issue: https://www.youtube.com/watch?v=C9174TC4kLs
+* RV = Optional adjustable resistor to put CNY70 output close to full ADC dynamic range.
+See this video for an explanation of the CNY70 variation issue: https://www.youtube.com/watch?v=C9174TC4kLs
-* R2 = Resistor to set the value of VO when CNY-70 distance is closest to the SURFACE.
+* R2 = Resistor to set the value of VO when CNY70 distance is closest to the SURFACE.

 ### Electrical Quantities
 * VDD = Power supply voltage.